-Join Joseph Lowery for an in-depth discussion in this video Exploring the foundations of Laravel, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Exploring the foundations of Laravel, part of Learning Laravel.

 As noted in the previous introductory lesson, Laravel is built on a strong foundation of best of breed components.
 In this lesson we'll take a look at a few of the primary ones.
 Included in the survey are Symfony, Composer, sensing a theme here, eh?
 Eloquent ORM and Blade.
 Now, Blade is the only one not mentioned earlier and as you'll discover soon, it's Laravels templating engine.